 Appearance: Unmistakable.
-Upperside orange with dark patches, fore wing tips black with white patches.
-Four black subterminal spots on the hind wing, three of which have a blue centre.
-Underside marbled.
+Upperside orange with black markings; fore wing tips black with white markings.
+Four black subterminal spots on the hind wing, three of which usually have a blue centre.
+Underside marbled and quite variable.

 Wingspan: 4.2–4.8 cm.

-Range: All across Australia except for the far north and the arid regions of NT and WA.
+Range: Throughout Australia except for the far north and the arid regions of NT and WA.

 Habitat: Wide variety of habitats.
-Migrants can be found almost anywhere.
+Migrating individuals can be found almost anywhere.